Counsel for sports, athletes & creators.

 Licensed in New York, New Jersey, and Ohio with nationwide practice capability for NIL, gaming, and federal intellectual property matters.

-Sports & Entertainment Attorney: Frequently Asked Questions
+Sports, Athletes & Creators Counsel: Frequently Asked Questions

 Related Insights